 Even if you think your business is too small to really matter in the eyes of the FDA, your best bet is to follow the FDA’s custom label printing rules and regulations to avoid any future issues.
-We know how confusing and overwhelming it may be to obtain information about labeling handmade soaps and cosmetics, which is why we’re here to help!
+We know how confusing and overwhelming it may be to obtain information about label printing for handmade soaps and cosmetics, which is why we’re here to help!

 Beware of Health Claims on Custom Label Printing

 According to the FDA, cosmetic labels must tell the truth and not be misleading.
 This includes making any health claims.
 Any products used for therapeutic purposes or those that may affect the structure of the body must be regulated as drugs are.
 Even if you think that your business is too small for the FDA to find you, think again!

 As the creator of handmade products, you need to be especially careful about including any medical claims on your product labels.
 There are plenty of rules regarding this topic for manufactured cosmetics and soaps, and the same rules apply for handmade products.

 An article published by Modern Soapmaking highlighted the experience that Robin from River County Soapworks had with the FDA when she first got started out back in 2014.
 Robin had just began working from home as a handmade soapmaker, and she thought she’d been doing everything right to follow the rules and regulations of the FDA.
 However, she hadn’t finished the process to become 100 percent compliant before she started listing her products online.

 One morning, the FDA showed up at her door to conduct an unexpected inspection after she’d found a couple of her products on the internet.
 The inspector had noticed that Robin used the term “medicinal” and “antibacterial” in two of her product descriptions, which are problem areas for regulatory compliance.